Tiny Rebel

-Tiny Rebel is a microbrewery in Rogerstone, Newport, Wales.
+Tiny Rebel is a craft brewery in Rogerstone, Newport, Wales.

 Products

 Tiny Rebel beers are available in cask, keg, bottle and can.
 The company is known for its Cwtch (rhyming with "butch" and meaning "cuddle" in Welsh), having won Supreme Supreme Champion Beer of Britain with it, in its cask ale format, in 2015.

 Core ranges of each package are available all year round, with specials and seasonals released intermittently.
 In 2016, Tiny Rebel released 30 new beers.

 The company's beers are sold throughout the UK, with selected products available in Welsh branches of supermarkets Co-op and Marks & Spencer.
 Around 15% of the company's beer is exported, with Australia, Japan, Norway and Sweden being the largest overseas markets.